 Philip has also directed two in-house productions for the Festival Theatre, Malvern: Shaw’s ARMS AND THE MAN and a reworking of the musical, NIGHTINGALE.
 In a freelance capacity he has directed Noel Coward’s FALLEN ANGELS for Pavilion Theatre and was co-director and co-adaptor of THE MYSTERIES AT CANTERBURY CATHEDRAL.

 Philip has been a regular director at the English Theatre in Vienna for over ten years, where productions have included CHARLEY’S AUNT; LEND ME A TENOR; THE IMPORTANCE OF BEING EARNEST; WITNESS FOR THE PROSECUTION; MOONLIGHT AND MAGNOLIAS; FOX ON THE FAIRWAY; PYGMALION and HELLO/GOODBYE.
 He has also directed George Bernard Shaw’s CANDIDA and N.J.Crisp’s classic thriller DANGEROUS OBSESSION for the English Theatre of Hamburg.
-In 2018 he will direct Neil Simon's THE ODD COUPLE for Vienna's English Theatre and returned again this year to direct another Neil Simon Comedy, BAREFOOT IN THE PARK.
+In 2018 he directed Neil Simon's THE ODD COUPLE for Vienna's English Theatre and returned again this year to direct another Neil Simon Comedy, BAREFOOT IN THE PARK.
 In the autumn he will go back to Vienna to direct Agatha Christie’s THE MOUSETRAP. .

 Download a copy of philip's cv here

 See Script Bank for a list of plays written and adapted by Philip Dart.
 For more plays click here: